Year Group Pages

 During our period of closure we send our thoughts and prayers to every family, to stay safe and well in the coming weeks.
 We are determined that learning will continue for all our children, although we are aware of the different and difficult circumstances our families will be in.

-Please be reassured that we want child’s screen time to be limited.
+Please be reassured that we want children’s screen time to be limited.
 Children need time in their day to write, to be creative and to be active.
-Therefore the learning we provide will ensure there is a range of tasks and please encourage them to use their home learning books to record their work.
+Therefore the learning we provide covers a range of tasks and please encourage them to use their home learning books to record their work.

 At the end of this page, you will find a document detailing ‘Non screen activities you can do at home’ courtesy of https://pobble.com/

 Please keep checking your emails and the website for updates as we begin this new learning journey together.

 We have added a link (below) to support reading at home.
 Parents will need to sign in, and there are a range of books for different ages and levels of reading.